PdxCodeGuild/Class_Runtime_Terrors/Django/ Quick Start/Django Quickstart 1.md

 # Django Quickstart 1 - Creating URLs, Views and Static folders.

-## Set up Virtual Environment with PipEnv
+## Set up Virtual Environment with Pipenv

+This document covers the content in the folder 'Views'.

 If you do not have Pipenv, install it globally on your machine.
 In the terminal run